ghi-electronics/Documentation/software/tinyclr/tutorials/gpio.md

 ## Digital Input Events

-In the previous example the program looped forever.
-The input attached to the button was checked during each iteration of the loop.
+In the previous example the program loops forever.
+The input attached to the button is checked during each iteration of the loop.
 The pin may be checked millions of times before the button is pressed!
 This method of checking inputs is called "polled input."

 Using events to check an input instead of polling the input is often preferred.
 Once an event is set up it will automatically check the input on its own, freeing up the program to do other things.
 Also, it is possible to miss a change in input if you don't check (or poll) the input often enough.
 Events use interrupts to check inputs so you don't have to worry about missing anything.